sigoden/argc-completions/README.md

 ./generate.sh --spec=clap mycmd
 ```

-If successful, A completion script will be generated at `completions/mycmd.sh`.
+If successful, A completion script will be generated to `completions/mycmd.sh`.

 ### Manually write with argc